adwuard/Audio_Timestamp_Chopper/Readme.md

 track2 # 1:12 # 1:30
 // track3 # 1:45
 ```
-End timestamp is optional and if it is not defined than it will end before the next track starts by default
+End timestamp is optional.
+If it is not defined than the chop will end before the next track starts by default

 ## Usage